xenloops/dd-wrt_stuff/peacock_thread.md

   * Linksys EA Series: **do not do this process**.
 Use the factory reset option instead.
 It has NVRAM storage that holds important information which cannot be erased.
 If the router has already been through a hard reset, see [Robb's instructions on how to fix it](http://www.dd-wrt.com/phpBB2/viewtopic.php?p=920100#920100).
   * Linksys WRT54GS [v1.1](http://dd-wrt.com/wiki/index.php/Linksys_WRT54GS_v1.1), [v2.0](http://dd-wrt.com/wiki/index.php/Linksys_WRT54GS_v2.0), and [v2.1](http://dd-wrt.com/wiki/index.php/Linksys_WRT54GS_v2.1) models can brick after a hard reset.
 See [this thread and the solution in Vulcan's post](http://www.dd-wrt.com/phpBB2/viewtopic.php?t=45024).
   * [Linksys WRT320N](https://wiki.dd-wrt.com/wiki/index.php/Linksys_WRT320N_v1.0) has a faulty reset button.
 See [this post about using the WPS button to erase nvram](http://www.dd-wrt.com/phpBB2/viewtopic.php?t=63004).
   * [Asus RT-N16](https://wiki.dd-wrt.com/wiki/index.php/Asus_RT-N16): the reset button puts it into firmware restore mode.
-See the [RT-N16 wiki](https://wiki.dd-wrt.com/wiki/index.php/Asus_RT-N16#Install_DD-WRT_from_Factory_Firmware) for how to reset this router.
+See the [RT-N16 wiki](https://wiki.dd-wrt.com/wiki/index.php/Asus_RT-N16#Install_dd-wrt_from_Factory_Firmware) for how to reset this router.
-  * Otherwise, perform a hard reset _before_ and _after_ changing DD-WRT versions.
+  * Otherwise, perform a hard reset _before_ and _after_ changing dd-wrt versions.

-  After doing a hard reset after DD-WRT is installed, if the newly DD-WRTized router doesn't force you to enter an initial password when you try to login to the router at 192.168.1.1 (for DD-WRT builds newer than 9707 from June 14, 2008), you haven't done the hard reset properly.
-Failing to do a hard reset properly and waiting after flashing are the two most common errors that lead to unnecessary DD-WRT pain.
+  After doing a hard reset after dd-wrt is installed, if the newly dd-wrtized router doesn't force you to enter an initial password when you try to login to the router at 192.168.1.1 (for dd-wrt builds newer than 9707 from June 14, 2008), you haven't done the hard reset properly.
+Failing to do a hard reset properly and waiting after flashing are the two most common errors that lead to unnecessary dd-wrt pain.
 This step clears information the original router has written to the NVRAM.
-If any of the old information is present with the new DD-WRT firmware, it may not operate properly.
+If any of the old information is present with the new dd-wrt firmware, it may not operate properly.
 Don't cut corners.
 Doing it before you upgrade can be very important; a hard reset is not just for after upgrades.

-  ## Upgrading an existing DD-WRT installation
+  ## Upgrading an existing dd-wrt installation

-  Once DD-WRT is installed, follow these general steps for upgrading DD-WRT:
+  Once dd-wrt is installed, follow these general steps for upgrading dd-wrt:

   1. Set your computer to a unique static IP on the subnet the router is on.
 Disable all firewalls and security.
 Disable wireless on your computer and connect the router connected _only_ to the computer flashing the firmware by an Ethernet cable.
   1. Perform a hard reset.
 Wait.
 Check for the new password page and change the password.
-  1. Use the DD-WRT upgrade page to flash the firmware, unless it is a Belkin router (use tftp.exe to flash Belkins).
+  1. Use the dd-wrt upgrade page to flash the firmware, unless it is a Belkin router (use tftp.exe to flash Belkins).
   1. Wait _at least three minutes_.
 Lights should return to normal.
 Impatience is how many routers get bricked.
     * After flashing firmware but _before_ the hard reset, the router is writing some NVRAM settings. **_Wait for this process to finish before doing anything, including a hard reset._** Usually the WLAN light illuminates when this is finished, and it can take several minutes.
 Have a frosty beverage of your choice.
 Some prefer beer, some wine, some whiskey.
 Many abstain, but frankly if you're putzing with flashing router firmware you probably need to relax a little at this point.
 Go outside, appreciate the world.
   1. Power cycle the router (unplug the cord, count to 30, and plug it back in).
-    * Some routers need special handling (e.g. the Asus RT-N16 30/30/30 reset method uses the WPS button instead of the Restore button -- see your router model's DD-WRT wiki page).
+    * Some routers need special handling (e.g. the Asus RT-N16 30/30/30 reset method uses the WPS button instead of the Restore button -- see your router model's dd-wrt wiki page).
   1. Wait for the lights to return to normal, usually about 2 minutes.
   1. Perform a hard reset again.
 Wait.
 Check for the password page and set the password.
   1. Finally reconfigure your settings manually.